Installation

 4. Launch the PhotoMapAI application.

-If installation completed without errors, launch the PhotoMapAI server with the start_photomap
+If installation completed without errors, launch the PhotoMapAI server with the start_photomap command:

 start_photomap